pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 ![alt text](../../img/part2_jobruns3.png)

-The Spark UI allows you to visualize resources, optimize performance and troubleshoot your Spark Jobs.
+The Spark UI allows you to visualize resource usage, optimize performance and troubleshoot your Spark Jobs.

 ![alt text](../../img/part2_jobruns4.png)

-### Creating CDE Spark Jobs with the CLI
+### Creating Spark Jobs with the CDE CLI

 So far we have created a Spark Job via the CDE UI.
 However, CDE use cases involving more than just a few jobs normally benefit in numerous ways from the CDE CLI or CDE API.
 The CLI allows you to more quickly iterate through different Spark Submits and CDE Resources.
 The API is an excellent access point to CDE from other tools including 3rd party DevOps and CI/CD solutions.